 In NYC, Mark has appeared at notable music venues such as The Knickerbocker, Dizzy’s Club Coca Cola, The Stone, S.O.B.’s and The Bitter End.
 He’s performed numerous times at Iridium, often as the humble guest of the legendary Les Paul.

-With Bernie Williams at The Clayton Jazz Festival
+With Bernie Williams headlining The Clayton Jazz Festival in Clayton, NY.

 Mark and his group support Bergen County’s “Table to Table” charity by playing for fundraisers at Alpine Country Club, Café Panache and other fine venues.
 And since 2013, Mark has been a regular performer for the humanitarian non-profit, Music That Heals, which provides live music as therapy for patients within several NYC health care facilities including NYU Langone Medical Center & Calvary Hospital Hospice.